Scratch the Surface: Overview

 Scratch the Surface is a hardcore punk album; John Franck of AllMusic described the album as featuring a "classic New York hardcore sound".
 Its songs feature heavy metal guitars, melodic basslines, thrash drumming and howled vocals.
 Carla Carioli of The Boston Phoenix felt that the album shared the "no-frills, no-melody, no-fear New Yrrrrk rage" of Sick of It All's prior releases but had more varied drumbeats and metal guitar tones.
 Ross Jones of The Guardian remarked that its sound was "polished" for the band, "but it still makes Mudhoney sound like Wilson Phillips".

 According to Lou, Sick of It All tried to create "the heaviest and angriest record we could" from elements taken from the band's previous albums.
-In an 1995 interview with The Pit, he said that the band aimed to display their influences from heavy metal, speed metal, Oi! and hardcore bands, ranging from Agnostic Front, Discharge and GBH to early Venom, Motörhead, Iron Maiden and Judas Priest, on the album.
+In a 1995 interview with The Pit, he said that the band aimed to display their influences from heavy metal, speed metal, Oi! and hardcore bands, ranging from Agnostic Front, Discharge and GBH to early Venom, Motörhead, Iron Maiden and Judas Priest, on the album.
 Majidi also cited bands from the contemporary music scene in New York City whom he felt were "expanding people's ideas of what heavy music could be", such as Helmet, Chavez and Unsane, as influences.
 Lou believed that accusations of the band selling out following its signing with East West "unconsciously [...] pushed [them] toward a darker sound", stating in a 2011 interview with Terrorizer:Before we'd even started writing, even our friends were like, 'oh, you guys are gonna have to come out with a big commercial record now' and we're like 'what are you talking about?' [...] in our minds we wrote as heavy and as dark as we could be at the time, just to show everybody we didn't change.

 Lou and Majidi worked together on the lyrics of Scratch the Surface.
 Majidi said that the lyrics do not explore any particular themes, but are generally more introspective than on their previous releases.
 Carioli viewed the theme of "staying sane, safe and honest in a destructive, urban wasteland" as the album's "lyrical touchstone", whilst The Independents Angela Lewis described its lyrics as "streetcore", meaning "no fascism, no woman-hating, no bad attitudes, and the world will be a better place".